 It works well, but it’s less advanced than Drop-In, which allows you to have what’s called full-duplex audio; that is, you can both hear and talk to the other person, like a regular phone call.
 With the HomePod mini, you’re essentially making and receiving recorded messages.

 Apart from Bluetooth and Wi-Fi, the HomePod mini also has Thread networking built in.
 This newish protocol is designed for low-power smart home devices to communicate with each other over longer distances, but despite support from both Apple and Google, it’s been slow to take off.
 While Thread is built into the Nest Hub Max, it’s not in the Nest Audio, Google’s newest $99 smart home speaker.

 So, similar to the Amazon Echo, the HomePod mini can be used as a smart home hub, letting you connect devices, such as smart locks, to your home network.

 It’s funny how timing works.
 Like the releases of Amageddon and Deep Impact, it’s pure coincidence that both Apple and Amazon launched spherical smart speakers within months of each other.
 And like those movies, the Echo and the HomePod mini will be sure to leave a $99 crater in consumers’ wallets.

-The mini sounds great for its size, and will certainly attract many more buyers than the $299 HomePod did.
+The mini sounds great for its size, and will certainly attract many more buyers than the $299 HomePod — which has now been discontinued — did.
 The HomePod mini also integrates well with your iPhone and other products in the Apple ecosystem.
 However, while I like HomeKit as a smart home platform, I’m still less impressed with Siri overall as a voice assistant.
 And I really wish the HomePod mini had support for Spotify.
 But Apple fans who have been looking longingly at Amazon and Google’s budget smart speakers finally have a device to call their own.